 Local Mode vs. Connected Mode Reports in the Report Viewer (Reporting Services in SharePoint Mode)

-Starting with the SQL Server 2008 R2 release, you can render reports without integrating your SharePoint farm with a Reporting Services report server.
+Reporting Services reports can be configure to run in either local mode or connected mode, which leverages a Reporting Services report server.
 Instead, you can use the Report Viewer to directly render reports from SharePoint when the data extension supports local mode reporting.
 This approach is called local mode.
-In previous versions of Reporting Services, the SharePoint farm was required to be connected to a Reporting Services report server configured in SharePoint integrated mode so the Report Viewer control could render reports.
+In previous versions of Reporting Services, the SharePoint farm was required to be connected to a Reporting Services report server configured in SharePoint mode so the Report Viewer control could render reports.
 This approach is called remote mode or connected mode.

 In local mode there is no Reporting Services report server.
-You must install the Reporting Services add-in for SharePoint products, but report server is required.
+You must install the Reporting Services add-in for SharePoint products, but no Reporting Services report server is required.
 With Local mode, users can view reports but will not have access to server side features such as subscriptions and data alerts.

 The following is a list of the data processing extensions that support local mode reporting: